OpenWater Group

 What is encouraged:

-Building genuine professional relationships through Events, programs, and Platform conversations, and allowing business to develop naturally from those relationships.
+Building genuine professional relationships through events, programs, and Platform conversations, and allowing business to develop naturally from those relationships.

 Sharing your expertise, experience, and perspective in the natural course of community conversations and programs.